Brazilian literature: Mário de Andrade

 Mário de Andrade was born in São Paulo.
 He worked as a professor and was one of the organizers of the Week of Modern Art.
 He researched Brazilian folklore and folk music and used it in his books, avoiding the European style.
 His Brazilian anti-hero is Macunaíma, a product of ethnical and cultural mixture.
 Andrade's interest in folklore and his use of colloquial language were extremely influential.

 Oswald de Andrade

 Oswald de Andrade, another participant in the Week of Modern Art in 1922, worked as a journalist in São Paulo.
 Born into a wealthy family, he travelled to Europe several times.
-Of the generation of 1922, Oswald de Andrade best represents the rebellious characteristics of the modernist movement.
+Of the 1922 generation, Oswald de Andrade best represents the rebellious characteristics of the modernist movement.
 He is the author of the Manifesto Antropófago (Cannibal Manifesto) (1927), in which he says it is necessary that Brazil, like a cannibal, eat foreign culture and, in digestion, create its own culture.